 That’s why I’ve created a free teen evening printable that also dubs as a weekly homework tracker.

-Meaning, not only will it catch all of their homework assignments that they’ll need to work on in the evening or on the weekends, but it will also serve to block out their evening routine each evening so that they make the most of it.
+Meaning, that not only will it catch all of their homework assignments that they’ll need to work on in the evening or on the weekends, but it will also serve to block out their evening routine each evening so that they make the most of it.

 Did I mention that it’s completely editable?
 Let me show you how this works.